JaneliaSciComp/repp/README.md

 ### Fragments

-To design a plasmid from its constiuent fragments, save them to a multi-FASTA.
+To design a plasmid from its constituent fragments, save them to a multi-FASTA.

 ```txt
 >GFP